 Above you can see some webinar examples that raise the topic of managing and leveraging your sales funnel.
 It’s a piece of content that might grab the attention of businesspeople who seek specific solutions to their problems or want to learn insights from other companies' actions and implement new strategies to their own workflow.

 It can be an inspiration for your actions.
 You could make a similar webinar concerning topics such as “How to build sales process” or “How to write a business proposal”.
 It can be connected with your brand but not focused on presenting the product.
-For example, if you’re selling yoga equipment you can run a webinar about staying mindful or the health results of working from home.
+For example, if you’re selling best cork yoga mats you can run a webinar about staying mindful or the health results of working from home.
 Your goods might be just a part of the whole content - and it should work wonders too.

 #6 Get key insights from the industry without leaving home

 Do you want to run a webinar related to your business, but you don't want to get too promotional?
 Think of creating a video related to your industry that might be useful for your potential clients and thus - improve your customer relations.
 Here's how AWeber used this method.

 It's a company that provides an email automation tool, so it might seem that they don't have a broad spectrum of related topics to cover.
 However, their video proves that you can get creative in every field and make the most of it.
 This webinar marketing example shows to its audience the importance of content in business strategies.
 The entrepreneur has decided to focus on seven tips, which can help participants write texts that convert and give you ROI.
 Providing attendees with an email outreach guide could be additional good practice.

 The webinar was recorded, so you can watch it here if you have one hour to spare.